Tire Size Calculator interactive tool

 Your vehicle's computer systems—including the speedometer, odometer, anti-lock brakes (ABS), and traction control—are all calibrated to the factory tire's overall circumference.

 If you install larger tires, your vehicle will travel further with every revolution of the wheel.
 This means your speedometer will read 60 MPH, but you might actually be traveling 65 MPH, risking a speeding ticket.
-This calculator reveals the exact dimensional differences so you can stay within a safe 3% variance from the factory specifications.
+This tire comparison calculator reveals the exact dimensional differences so you can stay within a safe 3% variance from the factory specifications.
+Always consult with a professional when changing tire sizes significantly.

 How To Use the Tire Size Calculator